sagemathinc/cocalc/src/dev/docker/README.md

 ## Build

-This section is for SageMathCloud developers.
+This section is for CoCalc developers.

 Build the image